 If you're a member of a workplace pension, in most cases, when you pay in, your employer also makes a contribution.
 This is then topped up with tax relief from the government.
-Your pension pot can be invested in a range of funds which invest in assets that can go up and down in value, like stocks, bonds and property, with the goal of growing the value of your pension savings over the long term.
+Your pension pot can be invested in a range of funds which invest in assets that can go up and down in value, like shares, bonds and property, with the goal of growing the value of your pension (gross) savings over the long term.

 Over time, saving regularly can mount up.
 If you started paying £150 a month into a pension when you were 20 and your fund grew by 5% a year (and didn't go down in value), then by the time you were 65, your pension pot could be worth around £300,000.
 (These figures are very much an example and not a guarantee, because the value of your pension can go down as well as up.)

-Most people feel it's important to have your own savings for retirement and not rely on the State Pension.
+Most people feel it's important to have their own savings for retirement and not rely on the State Pension.
 The State Pension age is rising - it's currently 65 for men and will reach 65 for women by November 2018.
 It will rise to 67 for both men and women by October 2028, before climbing further in future years.

-What to think about as you approach retirement?
+What to think about as you approach retirement

 As you approach your chosen retirement age, you should think about what you want to achieve in retirement.
 How might you be able to afford the kind of lifestyle you would like?